jdubois/jhipster-lite/terraform/modules/storage-file/README.md

-# Terraform module for Blob storage configuration
+# Terraform module for File storage configuration

-This module configures a Blob storage with Terraform.
+This module configures a File storage with Terraform.